 Dear Students and Parents,

-I am very proud of our Individual Pathways Program.
-For our students, thinking and planning for the courses and pathways they may choose for the following year is an exciting but challenging time.
-Our curriculum structure gives students a wide number of options and pathways at every year level from Year 8 through to Year 12.
+The curriculum structure gives students a wide number of options and pathways at every year level from Year 8 through to Year 12.
 Students can also be recommended to complete units across two or more levels.
 Having choice and pathway flexibility also means that students need to put time and thought into the course selection process.
-When completed well, we know our students will be happier, more engaged in their learning and achieve better results because they have courses that better suit their needs, interests and abilities.
+When completed, students are more engaged in their learning and achieve better results because they have courses that better suit their needs, interests and abilities.

-The processes in place will support students to make well informed and relevant choices.
-Firstly, all students will complete a pathways information program in learning group sessions.
+The process in place supports students to make well informed and relevant choices.
+All students will complete a pathways information program in learning group sessions.
 This should build student’s understanding of their strengths, weaknesses and interests and how these may translate to a future profession.

-The comprehensive course selection guide is available on the DSC website and outlines all pathways and units from Year 8 through to Year 12.
+This comprehensive course selection guide outlines all pathways and units from Year 8 through to Year 12.
 Students should carefully read about any units of interest.
-Some students will be considering accessing units across multiple year levels, for example, a Year 10 student may study a Year 11 VCE unit.

 1. General overview of the Course Selection process

 4. Links to other relevant information